gauri-ramesh/software-engineering-portfolio/Final.md

 ## Code Sample #3: Report Generation
 Of all of the reports I generated, I chose to showcase the Total Profit Report Engine.

+To find this file in the codebase, navigate to this [link](https://goo.gl/5Jn7SS)

 `TotalProfitReportEngine.cs`

 ```CSharp